 For transfers, we use a minibus with 8 seats.
 To keep distance, we limit the number of passengers to a maximum of 5p (if not everyone is in the same company).
 We will clean our cars regularly and disinfect between drives.
 All people in the car have to wear a facemask.

 If someone gets sick during a tour, we will try to isolate the person in question from the others in the group, and if necessary transport the person back to the yard.
 When traveling in the area around Kiruna, transportation back to the yard or to hospital can be done within 1-2 hours.
 When out on a tour to the mountain / tundra region, transportation can / will take a lot longer.

-Our regular booking terms applies.
-Exceptions can be made in case of sickness or restrictions that make it impossible to travel to us.
-In such a situation, we primarily try to re-book your stay to another date.
+In case of Corona related restrictions or sickness, that make it impossible to travel to us, we primarily try to re-book your stay to another date.
+If that is not possible then we will fully refund the booking.
 If you feel unsure about going through with your trip, contact us as soon as possible.
-We recommend all guests to sign a travel insurance, which will refund your already made payments in case of sickness.
+We strongly recommend all guests to sign a travel insurance, which will refund your already made payments in case of sickness.

 We assume that our guests follow the recommendations of the authorities.
 As a guest you also have a responsibility when you visit us.

 - If you have symptoms, stay home.
 Contact us and we try to reschedule your tour to another date.

 - When traveling here, it is important that you follow recommendations and avoid crowds.